jbloomlab/barcoded_flu_pdmH1N1/README.md

  - [Snakefile](Snakefile) is the [Snakemake](https://snakemake.readthedocs.io) file that runs the analysis.

- - [./scripts/](scripts) contains custom scripts used in the analysis.
+ - [./pymodules/](pymodules) contains custom Python modules used in analysis.

  - [config.yaml](config.yaml) contains the configuration for the analysis in [Snakefile](Snakefile), as described [here](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html).